SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 > **Note:**
-> In the source file, note that first ASP.NET content placeholder, **PlaceHolderAdditionalPageHead**, contains references to the Workflow Services CSOM library ( **sp.workflowservices.js** ) and the core SharePoint Server 2013 CSOM libraries ( **sp.js** and **sp.runtime.js** ).
+> In the source file, note that first ASP.NET content placeholder, **PlaceHolderAdditionalPageHead**, contains references to the Workflow Services CSOM library ( **sp.workflowservices.js** ) and the core SharePoint CSOM libraries ( **sp.js** and **sp.runtime.js** ).
 Immediately following this section of code, there is a server-side comment that contains a commented note.
 Be mindful that this note, shown in Figure 10, is irrelevant and should be ignored.